Skip to main content

 About

-Thrasher is a single player survival racing game with horror, fantasy and science fiction themes.
+Thrasher is a single player survival racing game with horror, fantasy, dark fantasy and science fiction themes.
 It was developed by Puddle and was released on November 7, 2025.
-It received mostly positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 Thrasher is a mind-melting cosmic racer and an essential audiovisual experience.
 Swoop, dash and thrash across the void, taking on wild bosses in a race for survival that begins at the dawn of time.